eadali/ddcontrol/README.md

-# ddc
+# Data-Driven Control
-Data-Driven Control
+The design of the controller are based entirely on experimental data collected from the plant

-# PID controller
+## PID controller
-auto-tuning
+PID contoller